 Only the course instructor may initiate grade changes.
-Grade changes need the authorization of the appropriate division dean and the vice president of academic affairs.
+Grade changes need the authorization of the appropriate division dean and the Vice President of Academic and Student Affairs.
 Except under very unusual circumstances, a grade change will not be considered after the midpoint of the semester following that in which the initial grade was earned.

 Grade Policy for Failing Grades (F)